-Inside a woman's body, sperm can live for up to five days depending on the conditions.
-If you have unprotected sex even a few days before your partner ovulates, there is a chance of achieving a pregnancy.
+When sperm are inside a woman's body, they can live for up to 5 days.
+If you're a man and you have sex even a few days before your partner ovulates, there's chance she may get pregnant.

-How many sperm do you need to achieve a pregnancy?
+How many sperm do you need to get pregnant?

+On average, each time a man ejaculates he releases nearly 100 million sperm.
 Why are so many sperm released if it takes only one to make a baby?
-To meet the waiting egg, the semen must travel from the vagina to the fallopian tubes, an arduous journey that few sperm survive.
-For those that complete the trip, penetration of the egg is far from a sure thing.
-The egg is covered by a thick layer that makes fertilization difficult.
-Experts believe this process may be nature's way of allowing only the healthiest sperm to fertilize the egg, thereby providing the best chances to produce a healthy baby.
+To meet the waiting egg, semen must travel from the vagina to the fallopian tubes, a tough journey that few sperm survive.
+Experts believe this process may be nature's way of allowing only the healthiest sperm to fertilize the egg, to provide the best chances of having a healthy baby.

 For those sperm that complete the trip, getting into the egg, which is covered by a thick layer, is far from a sure thing.